veugeni/vnml/README.md

 VNML has the same syntax as HTML but there is no need to know HTML, just a few tags and rules.
 If you're curious about HTML take a look [here](https://www.codecademy.com/learn/learn-html).

-You can use a plain text editor but an HTML enabled one (like VS Code, or Notepad++) will provide useful code highlights and tags closure, and that's handy.
+You can use a plain text editor but an HTML enabled one (like VS Code, or Notepad++) will provide useful code highlights and tags closure and that's handy.

 For a complete VNML documentation refer to the [VNML Manual](docs/vnmlmanual.md).